What should Insurers be doing now to prepare for SMCR

-The extension of the Senior Managers and Certification Regime (SM&CR) to dual regulated insurers takes place on December 10th 2018.
-If your firm is in the insurance sector, it’s imperative that you are preparing for the SM&CR now.
+The extension of the Senior Managers and Certification Regime (SM&CR) to dual regulated insurers took place on December 10th 2018.
+Insurance firms need to prepare now.

 Preparing for SM&CR

-To ensure you are ready for December 10th, you can start by identifying the key areas that need to be addressed.
+To ensure your insurance firm is ready for December 10th, you can start by identifying the key areas that need to be addressed.

 1. Understand which rules apply to your firm